Circle 6: What is critical about critical theory? Bridging the gap between social science and philosophy

 • What in this tradition (if there is one) is underdeveloped?
 How can it be further developed to fit the present situation?

-The workshop takes place between February 13-15th, 2025 at Stockholm university, Sweden.
-It is a collaboration between Stockholm university and Nordic summer university.
-Abstracts (300 words) can be sent to karolina.kallgren@idehist.su.se.
-Deadline is December 15, 2024.
-There will be a smaller fee to attend the conference and conference dinner.
+The workshop took place between February 13-15th, 2025 at Stockholm university, Sweden.
+It was a collaboration between Stockholm university and Nordic summer university.

 Olli Herranen